Exmethod/ex-compass/README.md

 ---how-to-use---

-To use simple drag and drop into your resource folder then ensure in your server.cfg and you are all set.
+To use simply drag and drop into your resource folder then ensure in your server.cfg and you are all set.

 ---Links---